chapainaashish/production-ai-engineering/day-01-production-llm-client/README.md

 **1\.
 Pricing is Per-Token**

 Every API call costs money based on token count.
-If you miscalculate tokens by 50%, you're miscalculating your budget by 50%.
+So, if you miscalculate tokens by 50%, you're miscalculating your budget by 50%.
 At scale, this means thousands of dollars in unexpected costs.

 **2\.
 Context Windows Are Token-Limited**